napudumaran/Learning-Documentation-and-Projects/notes/Setting_Up_Virt_Manager.md

 We’ll copy that into our new NVRAM directory:
 <code>/var/lib/libvirt/qemu/nvram</code>

-The command we can use to do this easily is:
+The command we can use is:
 <code>sudo cp /usr/share/OVMF/OVMF_VARS.fd /var/lib/libvirt/qemu/nvram/</code>

 Make note of the copied file name — you’ll need it when setting up your VM’s firmware in Virt-Manager (it’ll ask for this when assigning the NVRAM file for UEFI boot).